ReactiveX/RxJava/DESIGN.md

 ##### Hot

-When used to refer to a data source (such as an `Observable`), it means it does not have side-effects when subscribed to.
+When used to refer to a data source (such as an `Observable`), it means it does not have side effects when subscribed to.

 For example, an `Observable` of mouse events.
 Subscribing to that `Observable` does not cause the mouse events, but starts receiving them.

-(Note: Yes, there are *some* side-effects of adding a listener, but they are inconsequential as far as the 'hot' usage is concerned).
+(Note: Yes, there are *some* side effects of adding a listener, but they are inconsequential as far as the 'hot' usage is concerned).

 ##### Cold

-When used to refer to a data source (such as an `Observable`), it means it has side-effects when subscribed to.
+When used to refer to a data source (such as an `Observable`), it means it has side effects when subscribed to.

 For example, an `Observable` of data from a remote API (such as an RPC call).
 Each time that `Observable` is subscribed to causes a new network call to occur.